Shepherds Bread with stoneware pot

 There’s something very comforting about a simple loaf of bread made with simple ingredients.
 This Shepherd’s Bread is one of those simple breads that’s a pleasure to make and soothing to eat.
 It reminds me of simpler times.

-Karen of Bake My Day is hosting the Bread Baking Babes (BBB) and Friends this month and she chose this comfy bread for the monthly bake.
+Karen of Bake My Day is hosting the Bread Baking Babes (BBB) and Friends this month, and she chose a comfy bread for the monthly bake.

 Shepherd’s Bread is similar to Basque Bread, which originated in the Basque region of Spain.
 The Basque sheepherders traditionally bake this bread in a cast-iron Dutch oven in a pit in the ground.